SuperCarryDFY/Blog/content/post/Combination of Papers.md

 $$
 S_c = \sum_kw_k^c\sum_{x,y} f_k(x,y) = \sum_{x,y}\sum_k w_k^cf_k(x,y)
 $$
-They did upsampling in the middle of the framework to fit the size.
+They did upsample in the middle of the framework to fit the size.

-ABOUT **weakly-supervised**: They meant weakly-supervised because the labels is image-level but localization is object-level
+ABOUT **weakly supervised**: They meant weakly-supervised because the labels are image-level but localization is object-level